Sourdough Chocolate Chip Cookies

 To Long Ferment:

-• Spoon your fermented dough onto a parchment-lined baking sheet and bake at 350 degrees for about 15-20, minutes or until they start to turn golden brown.
+• Spoon your fermented dough onto a parchment-lined baking sheet and bake at 375 degrees for about 10-12 minutes.
+They will start to turn golden brown around the edges.

-• Move to a cooling rack to cool.
+• Move to a wire rack to cool.
 Enjoy.

 Notes